-The only financial instruments held at fair value are the instruments held by the Group, through the SPVs, which are fair valued at each reporting date.
+The only financial instruments held at fair value are the instruments held by the Group in the SPVs, which are fair valued at each reporting date.
 The Group's investments have been classified within level 3 as the investments are not traded and contain unobservable inputs.
 The Company's investments are all considered to be level 3 assets.
-As the fair value of the Company's investments is ultimately determined by the underlying fair values of the SPV investments, the Company's sensitivity analysis of reasonably possible alternative input assumptions is the same as for the Group.
+As the fair value of the Company's equity and loan investments in Holdco is ultimately determined by the underlying fair values of the SPV investments, the Company's sensitivity analysis of reasonably possible alternative input assumptions is the same as for the Group.

 Due to the nature of the investments, they are always expected to be classified as level 3.
-There have been no transfers between levels during the year ended 31 December 2015.
+There have been no transfers between levels during the year ended 31 December 2016.